cillustrisimo/openai_gnome_chatbot/README.md

 ### "Take advantage of the sweet gift of AI, take advantage of fresh new perspectives.
 Take advantage of Mr. Sneed."
 _-Industry Leading AI Researchers_

+****DISCLAIMER: Mr. Sneed has been created based off an inside joke, and as such the AI has been prompted to be a little unhinged.
+Please don't take any advice from Mr. Sneed seriously!